Skip to main content

 A well-executed cladding project looks incredible, adds value and protects your property from the elements.
 But should yours be vertical or horizontal?
 Which would work best for your project?

-Vertical cladding — sleek and Scandi-inspired
+Vertical cladding — clean, contemporary and Scandi-inspired

 Vertical cladding has grown tremendously in popularity in recent years, particularly for homes and garden rooms.